shane-moore/search-shows-react-app/README.md

 ### `yarn test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode using React Testing Library.

+The unit test checks whether the page successfully renders the component in the browser and also validates that programmatically searching for a show will make an asynchronous RESTful API call, return the requested data, and update the DOM.

 ### `yarn build`